-What is your favorite way to eat pesto?
+What are your favorite uses for pesto?

+Paleo Pesto!
 Garlic Free Pesto (Low Fodmap).
 Summer is all about enjoying fresh herbs that are available.
 In this recipe, use fresh basil and with the combinations of flavors, I bet you don't miss the garlic.
 Paleo, Gluten-Free, Grain-Free, Dairy-Free.

 - 4 cups fresh basil leaves